Yitzchak Meir Morgenstern: Biography

 Morgenstern was born to Yaakov Menachem and Yocheved Sima Morgenstern, Ger Hasidim, in the Hendon neighborhood of London.
 He studied at the Lucerne and Gateshead yeshivas while simultaneously learning Kabbalah and Hasidism.
 He married the daughter of Rabbi Yosef Lubinsky of Antwerp (known as the Rebbe of Chentshin) and lived in Antwerp and Jerusalem after his marriage.
 He studied under Rabbi Nissan Dovid Kivak and was connected to Rabbi Tzvi Hirsch Rosenbaum, the Rebbe of Kretshnif-Sighet, and Rabbi Yaakov Leizer, the Rebbe of Peshvorsk.
 He also studied Kabbalah with Rabbi Yitzchak Kaduri and Rabbi David Batzri, and with Rabbi Eliezer Tzvi Safrin of Komarna, currently the Rebbe of Komarna in Beit Shemesh.

 Around 1995, he began holding seudah shlishit at the Satmar beis medrash in the Ezrat Torah neighborhood, attended by Breslov Hasidim.
 In 1997, he opened a small kollel in the Mekor Baruch neighborhood, called Elima.
-In 2002, he opened a beis medrash named "Torat Chochom" on Ohalei Yosef Street in the Givat Moshe neighborhood, named after the book by Rabbi Hayim de lah Rozah.
+In 2002, he opened a beis medrash named "Toras Chochom" on Ohalei Yosef Street in the Givat Moshe neighborhood, named after the book by Rabbi Hayim de lah Rozah.
 The beis medrash includes a midnight kollel, a morning kollel for halachic studies, and an afternoon kollel for Kabbalah studies.
 Over the years, a Hasidic community has formed around him.
 He receives kvitlach and is referred to as an Rebbe, though he emphasizes that he is a Breslov hasid.
 Among his followers are Mordechai Ben David and Beri Weber.